-This fork of the 31 January 2014 version of 'Chromoji - Emoji for Google Chrome™' supports only textual emoji.
+This fork of the 31 January 2014 version of 'Chromoji - Emoji for Google Chrome™' supports only textual emoji, now with color fonts.

 4 July 2020: This is somewhat delayed; a few months ago, Douros updated Symbola for the new Unicode 13 emojis.

 23 March 2019: Along with the announcement of new emojis for Unicode 12, Douros updated Symbola.

 20 June 2018: Earlier this month, Unicode 11 was released, and along with it, new emojis; afterward, Douros updated Symbola to support the new emojis.